fastly/compute-js-opentelemetry/src/opentelemetry-sdk-fastly/README.md

 but before your listener function is called.

-This is useful if you need to use features that are not available during application initialization, such as to obtain values from [Edge Dictionaries](https://developer.fastly.com/learning/compute/javascript/#using-edge-dictionaries) or to [perform logging](https://developer.fastly.com/learning/compute/javascript/#logging).
+This is useful if you need to use features that are not available during application initialization, such as to obtain values from [Dictionaries](https://developer.fastly.com/learning/compute/javascript/#using-edge-dictionaries) or to [perform logging](https://developer.fastly.com/learning/compute/javascript/#logging).

 If you provide this function, then the SDK's actual startup is deferred until after request processing